Skip to content

 This command accepts range specification as input.

-Range direction is determined by comparison of two numbers - if first is smaller, then range is growing towards second number.
+Full range direction is determined by comparison of two numbers - if first is smaller, then range is growing towards second number.
 If first number is smaller, the range is shrinking towards second number.
+If both are equal, then one number is repeated.

 Passing ! after range ensures strict mode - in strict mode, amount on numbers in range must be the same as number of cursors.
 Otherwise in lenient mode, if number of cursors is smaller, then not all numbers from range will be used (remaining will be skipped).
 If number of cursors is greater, each time range will run out of numbers, it will simply start counting from beginning again.